 Hunting is an important bushcraft skill that gives you the ability to catch animals with ease so that they are an easy source of meat when out in the wild.

 Related: Best Bushcraft Knife under $100

 You can set up traps or snares, but sometimes nothing will get caught!
-That’s why knowing how to hunt with bushcraft gear like spears and knives are also essential bushcrafter skills!
+That’s why knowing how to hunt with bushcraft gear like spears and knives is also an essential bushcraft skill.

-If you’re out bushcrafting and get lost, then having something to eat will be the only thing keeping your alive!
+If you’re out bushcrafting and got lost, then having something to eat will be the only thing keeping you alive!

 There are many different types of cooking skills (fire pit vs open fire) but regardless bushcrafters should know how to cook food in a bush environment.

 Navigation skills give you the ability to go out into nature without losing track of where you are.
 It means that if you ever get lost in the woods because of a storm, having this skill will help you find your way back to civilization.

 What you’ll need for this skill is to know how to use a map and compass or GPS unit.